-For information technology audit purposes, the universe of auditable activities included both organizational units with IT functions and specific IT systems.
+For Information Technology projects selected, the universe of auditable activities included both organizational units with IT functions and specific IT systems.

 Both the organizational units and systems were ranked using specific elements of risk related to that category, including fraud risk as appropriate.
 These units were then ranked and specific project topics were developed based on the high risk units.
 These projects were then prioritized to determine which projects should be included in the proposed audit plan.